James Balfour, Lord Pittendreich: Life

 The son of Andrew Balfour of Montquhanny, he was educated for the legal branch of the Church of Scotland.

 Balfour was involved in the murder of Cardinal Beaton and the Siege of St Andrews Castle.
-In June 1547, following the capture of the castle by French forces he was condemned to be a galley-slave rowing galleys together with John Knox and others captured at St Andrews, Fife.
+In June 1547, following the capture of the castle by French forces, he was condemned to be a galley-slave rowing galleys, together with John Knox and others captured at St Andrews, Fife.
 He was released in 1549, denounced Protestantism, entered the service of Mary of Guise, and was rewarded with important legal appointments.

-He subsequently joined the Lords of the Congregation, a group of Protestant nobles who opposed the marriage of the young Mary, Queen of Scots, to the Dauphin of France (later to become Francois II of France), but betrayed their plans.
+He subsequently joined the Lords of the Congregation, a group of Protestant nobles who opposed the marriage of the young Mary, Queen of Scots, to the Dauphin of France (later to become King Francois II of France), but betrayed their plans.

-After Mary's arrival in Scotland he became one of her secretaries, in 1565 being reported as her greatest favourite after David Rizzio.
+After Mary's arrival in Scotland, he became one of her secretaries, in 1565 being reported as her greatest favourite after David Rizzio.
 He obtained the parsonage of Flisk in Fife in 1561, was nominated an Extraordinary Lord of Session, and in 1563 one of the commissaries of the court which now took the place of the former ecclesiastical tribunal.
-In 1565 he was made a privy councillor, and in 1566 Lord Clerk Register, and was knighted.
+In 1565, he was made a privy counsellor and, in 1566, Lord Clerk Register, and was knighted.

-According to Mary his murder was planned together with Rizzio's in 1566.
+According to Mary, his murder was planned together with Rizzio's in 1566.
 An adherent of Bothwell, he was deeply implicated in the murder of Lord Darnley, though not present at the commission of the crime.
-By his means Darnley was lodged at Kirk o' Field, his brothers' house.
-He was supposed to have drawn up the bond at Craigmillar Castle for the murder; he signed it, was made under Bothwell deputy-governor of Edinburgh Castle, and is said to have drawn up the marriage-contract between Bothwell and Mary.
-When, however, the fall of Bothwell was seen to be impending he rapidly changed sides and surrendered the castle to James Stewart, Earl of Moray, stipulating for his pardon for Darnley's murder, the retention of the priory of Pittenweem, and pecuniary rewards.
-He was appointed Lord President of the Court of Session on resigning the office of Lord Clerk Register.
-He was present at the battle of Langside, and was accused of having advised Mary to leave Dunbar Castle to her ruin, and of having betrayed to her enemies the Casket Letters.
+By his means, Darnley was lodged at Kirk o' Field, his brothers' house.
+He was supposed to have drawn up and signed the bond at Craigmillar Castle for the murder.
+At the time of Mary's wedding to Bothwell, he was made keeper of Edinburgh Castle in place of the recently appointed James Cockburn of Skirling.
+Balfour is said to have drawn up the marriage-contract between Bothwell and Mary.
+When, however, the fall of Bothwell was seen to be impending, he rapidly changed sides, and in September 1567 surrendered the castle to James, 1st Earl of Moray, stipulating, for his pardon for Darnley's murder, the retention of the priory of Pittenweem, and pecuniary rewards.
+Lord Moray obtained the Queen's jewels and clothing from Edinburgh Castle, which he intended to sell or pledge for loans.

+Balfour was appointed Lord President of the Court of Session on resigning the office of Lord Clerk Register.
+He was present at the Battle of Langside, and was accused of having advised Mary to leave Dunbar Castle to her ruin, and of having betrayed to her enemies the Casket Letters.
 The same year, however, in consequence of renewed intrigues with Mary's faction, he was dismissed, and next year was imprisoned on the charge of complicity in Darnley's murder.